Destinations Greece Athens

 Must ordertyropita (the 1910 original) + bougatsa with cream

-Voulis 10, behind Syntagma — the Lobotesis family bakery since 1910, take-out counter only, the room hasn't been redesigned and shouldn't be.
-The 1910-era feta cheese pie (tyropita) is the one to order; the bougatsa with vanilla cream is the second.
-Walk in, point, eat it on the marble step outside. €2–3 a thing.
-The 115-year case for the no-frills morning bakery.
+Voulis 10, behind Syntagma: the Lobotesis family bakery since 1910, take-out counter only, a room nobody has redesigned and nobody should.
+The 1910-era feta pie (tyropita) is the one to order, the bougatsa with vanilla cream the second.
+Walk in, point, and eat it on the marble step outside. €2–3 a thing, and 115 years of argument for the no-frills morning bakery.

 Since 1910Voulis 10 · take-out onlyCash easier

-InsiderOrder the kourou cheese pie, not just the standard tyropita — the yogurt-and-butter dough is what the Lobotesis family has been known for since 1910.
-Takeout only; eat it on the step.
+InsiderOrder the kourou cheese pie over the standard tyropita; the yogurt-and-butter dough is what the Lobotesis family has been known for since 1910.
+Takeout only, so eat it on the step.

 Stani